Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/post_install_intro_ibmi/api_and_exits_intro_ibmi/_index.md

 ---

-    title: About  APIs and exits - IBM i
+    title: "About  APIs and exits - IBM i"
-    linkTitle: Build APIs and exits
+    linkTitle: "Build APIs and exits"
     weight: 260

----
-This section introduces the two application families that can be developed using two interfaces and the development kit contents for building APIs.
+---This section introduces the two application families that can be developed using two interfaces and the development kit contents for building APIs.

 - Applications communicating